Yrrrrrf/School-Management/README.md

 ----
 ### Setup
 - The application will run on `localhost:7000` (temporarely).
 I must look for a web hosting service to deploy the application.
-- Run `School Management/src/main/java/web/LaunchApplication.java` to start the application.
+- Use `LaunchApplication.java` to run the application.

 ----